maximilian-muecke/DataScienceStudyCase/README.md

 This Case Study is the opportunity for us to assess some skills you will need as a Data Scientist in our Team and to show us your capacity to come up with innovative ideas when you face new challenges.
 You have 4 days to submit your results.
 Afterwards, you will have the opportunity to present and discuss your results to different members of our team for 10-15 min.

-**IMPORTANT : If you have any ideas but you didn't implement them, please list them at the end of your solution.**
+**IMPORTANT : Please read carefully the instructions, .If you have any ideas but you didn't implement them, please list them at the end of your solution.**

 ## Task 1 : Model building